Ensure that you meet all eligibility requirements to participate in a study abroad program set by your Berkeley college.

 UCEAP coursework may be evaluated to fulfill other Seven-Course Breadth categories.
 If you would like prospective courses to be considered for possible breadth approval, please follow the steps below.
 The process also applies to students seeking breadth approval for a course already completed on a UCEAP program.

 1. Review the guidelines for approval of breadth courses.

 2. Research possible courses offered by UCEAP programs of interest.

-3. Review the list of previously approved UCEAP courses for your country and program.
+3. Review the Database of Pre-Approved Breath for your country and program.

 4. If your course(s) of interest have not yet been evaluated, send an email to Laura Adams (email@example.com) and include:

 Your name, SID, email address, UCEAP program of interest, term of participation, and which breadth categories you have left to fulfill.
 If you already have a syllabus, please attach it to the email.
 It is not possible to obtain pre-approval until a complete syllabus is available from the host institution.